Table of Contents

 Physical healing properties: Sapphire gemstones are believed to aid in circulation and digestion, and to help reduce inflammation and swelling.
-They are also thought to have a cooling effect on the body and to help reduce fever.
+They are also thought to have a cooling effect on the body and help reduce fever.

 Spiritual healing properties: Sapphire gemstones are believed to have a high vibrational energy that can help raise the vibrations of the wearer.
-They are also thought to enhance spiritual wisdom and insight, and to help connect the wearer with their higher self and with the divine.
+They are also thought to enhance spiritual wisdom and insight and to help connect the wearer with their higher self and with the divine.